 However, there are challenges with traditional navigation systems, including line-of-sight obstruction, increased invasiveness, and issues with optical tracking.
 Registering anatomic landmarks before each case can also add time to hip and knee cases.

-To overcome these problems and more, Dr. Morteza Meftah and Jon Greenwald founded Caira Surgical to develop radar-based tracking for surgical navigation.
+To overcome these problems and more, Caira Surgical was founded to develop radar-based tracking for surgical navigation.